Arslanonat06/2D-RECYCLING-GAME/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-1f425f.svg)](https://github.com/Arslanonat06/2D-RECYCLING-GAME/blob/main/LICENSE) [![Platform](https://img.shields.io/badge/Platform-Android-1f425f.svg)]()

 # Game Description
-This project teaches children aged 5 and above how to help protect the environment by sorting and recycling their waste.
-Students or children participate by separating their waste into bins designated for paper, plastic, electronic waste, glass, metal, and organic waste.
-This project is a mobile game developed for Android using Unity 2D.
-The project is still in the development stage, and the source code is provided above.
+This project is a mobile game developed for children aged 5 and above to assist them in protecting the environment by teaching them how to sort and recycle their waste.
+Students or children participate in the game by sorting their waste into bins designated for paper, plastic, electronic waste, glass, metal, and organic waste.
+This project is a 2D Unity game developed for mobile (Android).
+The project is still in the development stage.
+If you have any questions, you can reach me via email.

 # How to Play